bertiewooster/bertiewooster.github.io/_posts/2024-05-01-Tautomer-Sources-Comparison.md

 So the slight differences in the number of different structures as determined by RDKit compared to the tool used by Nicklaus and team (presumably their CACTVS tool) are probably due to the algorithms used to determine the molecular graph (from the input SMILES, InChI, or other identifier) and then the canonical version of the identifier.
 Inspection by chemists of individual pairs would probably lead to better agreement of whether two similar structures are different, but the automatic adjudication required for large datasets is undoubtedly challenging to encode in an algorithm.

+*Summary:* We've ingested the experimental data, confirmed the raw number of structures, and noted that differences in cheminformatics algorithms lead to small differences in the number of different structures.

 ### InChI incorporating multiple tautomers

 ["InChI is in principle designed to be tautomer-invariant"](https://cactus.nci.nih.gov/presentations/NIHInChI_2021-03/Day_1_Nicklaus_Tautomerism_2021-03-21A.pdf), meaning tautomers of a structure should be assigned the same InChI.
 Let's check how successful InChI is at that by performing the same operations we did on the SMILES columns (melting and removing duplicates), but using the InChI columns, and determining how many InChI are required to represent the structures.